dreamportdev/Osdev-Notes/06_Userspace/06_Resource_Management.md

     // can extend later
 } resource_type_t;
 ```
-In this example `FILE` represents a file on the disk, `MESSAGE_ENDPOINT` is used for an IPC message queue and `SHARED_MEM` for a shared memory region between prcesses.
-As the kernel grows this struct can be extened to support more resource types.
+In this example, `FILE` represents a file on the disk, `MESSAGE_ENDPOINT` is used for an IPC message queue, and `SHARED_MEM` for a shared memory region between processes.
+As the kernel grows this struct can be extended to support more resource types.

 Next, we need a generic representation of a resource inside the kernel.
 This can be defined by the `resource_t` struct:
 ```